at-gmbh/at-python-template/{{cookiecutter.project_slug}}/README.md

     {% if cookiecutter.package_manager == 'poetry' %}poetry build{% else %}python setup.py bdist_wheel{% endif %}

-You will find your distribution package in the `dist` folder.
+You can find the build artifacts in the `dist` folder.

 ### Contributions

 Before contributing, please set up the pre-commit hooks to reduce errors and ensure consistency

     pip install -U pre-commit
     pre-commit install

 If you run into any issues, you can remove the hooks again with `pre-commit uninstall`.